s-shahriar/ftp-file--manager/README.md

 ```

 **Workflow:**
-1. Press `c` to connect to the FTP server
+1. Connects automatically to last successful server (or default on first run)
+2. If connection fails, press `s` to change server address
-2. Use `Tab` to switch between LOCAL and REMOTE views
+3. Use `Tab` to switch between LOCAL and REMOTE views
-3. Navigate with arrow keys, Enter to open folders
+4. Navigate with arrow keys, Enter to open folders
-4. In LOCAL view: press `u` to upload selected file
+5. In LOCAL view: press `u` to upload selected file
-5. In REMOTE view: press `d` to download selected file
+6. In REMOTE view: press `d` to download selected file

+**Smart Connection Memory:**
+- Tools remember the last successful IP:port
+- Next time you run, it automatically uses the last working server
+- No need to edit config files when your phone's IP changes!

 ### Quick Send (ftpsend)